sohaibbhatti/rabbit_rpc/README.md

     Music: likes
 ```

-Fluffy relies on some conventions for it to work.
+Rabbit-RPC relies on some conventions for it to work.
  - The names of the services and their RabbitMQ queue names are the same.
  - A service might be responsible for multiple functionaly.
 For the YAML
    example above, the UserService is responsible for both the CRUD and